 Regular Training

 As noted earlier, the transportation of hazmat is a process that requires highly trained individuals.
-The basis of the training is to provide the employees with specific skills to ensure they are prepared to handle the volatility of the materials.
-However, Jassbi and Makvandi (2010) found out there is a need for regular training.
-In the process, the involved employees have an opportunity of learning new technological ways of handling incidences of hazmat while in transit.
-Irrespective of the costs involved in such a strategy, companies require training their employees regularly to ensure they are in understanding of newly developed ways of handling hazmat while in transit (Jassbi & Makvandi, 2010).
-More so, the training introduces the employees to people in the industry an issue that has the potential of expanding their attitude towards the safety of hazmat.
-In the process, the employees become better prepared for any incidences an issue that is of great importance to the protection of all involved players.
+The basis of the training is to provide employees with specific skills to ensure they are prepared to handle the volatility of the materials.
+However, Jassbi and Makvandi (2010) found there is a need for regular training.
+In the process, involved employees have an opportunity of learning new technological ways of handling incidences of hazmat while in transit.
+Irrespective of the costs involved in such a strategy, companies require training their employees regularly to ensure they understand newly developed ways of handling hazmat while in transit (Jassbi & Makvandi, 2010).
+More so, the training introduces employees to people in the industry an issue that has the potential of expanding their attitude towards the safety of hazmat.
+In the process, employees become better prepared for any incidences, an issue that is of great importance to the protection of all involved players.

 Insurance

 Insurance is a security aspect of the transportation business.
 However, with regards to hazmat, the issue is critical as the stakes involved are incredibly high.
-Therefore, research into the matter indicates that irrespective of the costs involved companies take out insurance covers for the cargo in transit (Ma et al. 2012).
-Notably, some companies take a variety of insurance covers to ensure they are adequately protected in case of an incidence.
+Therefore, research into the matter indicates that irrespective of the costs involved companies take out insurance covers for the cargo in transit (Ma, Li, He, & Duan, 2012).
+Notably, some companies take a variety of insurance coverage to ensure they are adequately protected in case of an incidence.
 The costs involved, however, are part of the transportation of the materials and thus not viewed as an expense.
-Irrespective of the massive safety procedures and cautions taking during the transportation stage, some exposures take place.
-Consequently, with several insurance covers, the involved companies can pay off the damages without going bankrupt.
-The insurance covers provide the companies involved with a form of security while transporting the materials.
+Irrespective of the massive safety procedures and precautions taking during the transportation stage, some exposures do take place.
+Consequently, with several insurance coverages, the involved companies can pay off the damages without going bankrupt.
+The insurance coverage provide the companies involved with a form of security while transporting the materials.
 In this way, the organizations can comfortably move more hazmat.

 Back up Plans

 The transportation of hazmat is a precarious process that requires extreme caution.
-The fact that the materials have the potential of leading to loss of lives worsens the situation.
-Therefore, having back-up plans for handling emergencies is part of the additional safety procedures.
-Das et al. (2012) suggest that companies ought to have back-up plans in case of incidences.
-For instance, is flammable liquid was being transported from one area to the next through a pipeline, a company should have an alternative mode of transport waiting.
-During the change of transportation mode, there is a high need for highly qualified individuals who would successfully make the changes without leading to exposure.
-The back-up plans are necessary as there are times when the current type used might fail.
+The fact the materials have the potential of leading to loss of lives worsens the situation.
+Therefore, having back-up plans for handling emergencies is part of any additional safety procedures.
+Das, Mazumder, and Gupta (2012) suggest companies ought to have backup plans in case of incidences.
+For instance, if flammable liquids were being transported from one area to the next through a pipeline, a company should have an alternative mode of transport waiting.
+During the change of transportation mode, there is a need for highly qualified individuals who could successfully make the changes without leading to exposure.
+The backup plans are necessary as there are times when the current plans used might fail.
 Additionally, the hazmat, in most instances, have several other stages they have to go through before their final level.

 Technology